zumasys/docs/site/jbase/triggers/trigger-api/README.md

 * action was performed successfully and any other value showing the update
 * failed.
 For example, if a WRITE fails because the lock table is full, the
 * value in prerc is 0.
 * flags: Various flags to show things like if a WRITE or WRITEV was performed.
-Not
-* used yet.
 * recordkey: The record key (or item-id) of the WRITE or DELETE being performed.
 For
 * CLEARFILE, this is set to ""
 * record: For the WRITE actions, this is the record currently being updated.
 For the